Table of Contents

 The company was founded in 1985 by Paul Reed Smith in Annapolis, Maryland.
 PRS has quickly become one of the most respected guitar brands in the industry.

 PRS’s dedication to innovation and quality is evident in their extensive lineup of guitars.
 This ranges from their flagship Custom 24 model to their more budget-friendly SE series.
-The brand has a unique blend of traditional and modern features.
+The brand has a special blend of traditional and modern features.

 Things like the patented tremolo system, custom-wound pickups, and signature bird inlays.
 They have garnered widespread acclaim among guitarists of various styles and genres.